A world-class institute of changemakers in the deaf and signing community.

-Read the job descriptions and think about where your education, skills, and abilities match with what the employer wants.
+Read the job descriptions and think about where your education, skills, and abilities match what the employer wants.
 The strongest resumes match your skills with what the employer also wants.

 So...
 Where to begin?

-First determine your focus.
+First, determine your focus.
 Know what the employer wants.
 Read job descriptions and make sure your skills match those required.
 What do you most want to convey to the employer?
 Your work experience?
 Your academic achievements?
 Technical expertise?
 After deciding your focus, then begin revising your resume.

 1) Old Information: